Skyscanner/cfripper/docs/rule_config.md

 ### Examples

-Disable the rule if the role name is prefixed with `sandbox-` and the principal equals to `arn:aws:iam::123456789012:role/test-role`.
+Disable the rule if the role name is prefixed with `sandbox-` and the principal equals `arn:aws:iam::123456789012:role/test-role`.
 ```python3
 Filter(
     reason="",